zoogeny/zoogeny/books/story-self/14-Chapter-8-On-The-One-draft.md

 The Nous becomes a subject and the One appears as an object.
 Yet the Nous exists within the One, emanates from the One.

-The Nous is aware of a mystery in this dilemma.
+The Nous is aware of a mystery in these dilemmas.
 The Nous emanates from the One but the One seems to be unknowable.
-The Nous appears to be denied the ability to truly know itself.
+The Nous appears to be denied the ability to truly know itself as it cannot know the source from which it emanated.

 The Nous then contemplates the Psyche, the boundary between itself and the One.
 The Nous desires to dissolve the boundary between itself and the One.